 How long will it take to process my application?

-Properly completed applications, accompanied by all the required supporting documentation, are normally evaluated within two weeks.
-If accepted for coverage, your application will be processed.
-Please allow an additional three weeks delivery time for same.
+Applications properly completed and accompanied by all required supporting documentation are normally evaluated within two weeks.
+Please allow an additional three weeks for processing once your application is approved.